plausible/docs/docs/integration-guides.md

 ## Podcastpage.io

 Add Plausible to your [Podcastpage.io](https://podcastpage.io/) website.
-Just enable the Plausible script via the "Integrations" page of your dashboard to add the tracking script to all pages.
+Just enable the Plausible script through the "Integrations" page of your dashboard to add the tracking script to all pages.

 ## Publii